rokid/rokid-homebase-cli/README.md

   Usage: list [options]

-  list a driver's all devices
+  list all devices of a driver

   Options: